Charlie Robertson (racing driver): GT career

-In 2017, Robertson joined Century Motorsport alongside Parker Chase to compete in the British GT Championship.
+In 2017, Robertson joined Ginetta-aligned Century Motorsport alongside Parker Chase to compete in the British GT Championship.
 Racing just a handful of times in the series, Robertson scored a lone points finish at Silverstone, just after winning both races at Brands Hatch in the GT4 European Series Northern Cup.
 In 2021, Robertson returned to the British GT Championship, racing in the GT4 class for Assetto Motorsport alongside Mark Sansom.
 Robertson scored a best result of fourth at the season-opening round at Brands Hatch and finished tenth in the GT4 standings.

-After taking a class win at the 6 Hours of Abu Dhabi for Century Motorsport in late 2023, Robertson stayed with them to compete in the 2024 British GT Championship in the GT4 class alongside Ravi Ramyead.
+After taking a class win at the 6 Hours of Abu Dhabi for Century Motorsport in late 2023, Robertson stayed with them to race a BMW M4 GT4 in the 2024 British GT Championship alongside Ravi Ramyead.
 The Briton won race one at the Snetterton round and also won at Donington Park to finish sixth in the points at the end of the season.
 Robertson returned to the British GT Championship and Century Motorsport for 2025.
+In this third full-time season in GT4, Robertson scored wins at Silverstone, Spa and Snetterton and scored two more podiums to end the year runner-up in the GT4 standings.

+In 2026, Robertson and Ramyead joined fellow BMW outfit L'Espace Bienvenue to race in both the GT4 Winter Series and the GT4 European Series.
+In the five-round Winter Series, the pair scored five class wins and eight other podiums to secure the Pro-Am title.
+In April, however, their season was put in jeopardy as L'Espace Bienvenue hit financial trouble and withdrew from GT4 Europe.
+Just a day later, Elite Motorsport entered a third McLaren Artura GT4 to accommodate Robertson.